galeone/galeone.github.io/_posts/2019-05-10-dissecting-tf-function-part-3.md

 - Functions that create a state need a dedicated design since in eager mode they just work while when converted the stateful objects can create problems. ([part 1](/tensorflow/tf.function/2019/03/21/dissecting-tf-function-part-1/))
 - AutoGraph **does not** perform the boxing of the Python native type, and this can slow down the execution **a lot** ([part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/)); use `tf.Tensor` whenever possible!
 - `tf.print` and `print` are different objects; there is a clear distinction between the first call (AutoGraph + function execution + tracing) and any other call of the graph-converted function ([part 2](/tensorflow/tf.function/2019/04/03/dissecting-tf-function-part-2/)).
 - The operator overloading of `tf.Tensor` has its own peculiarities.
-In order to be 100% confident of your function design, and making it also work when it is graph-converted, I highly recommend to use the Tensorflow operators explicitly (call `tf.equal(a,b)` instead of `a == b` and so on).
+In order to be 100% confident of your function design, and making it also work when it is graph-converted, I highly recommend to use the TensorFlow operators explicitly (call `tf.equal(a,b)` instead of `a == b` and so on).

 ## Announcement

-The article is finished, but I hope to say something pleasing by announcing that I'm authoring my first book about Tensorflow 2.0 and Neural Networks!
+The article is finished, but I hope to say something pleasing by announcing that I'm authoring my first book about TensorFlow 2.0 and Neural Networks!

-> **Hands-On Neural Networks with Tensorflow 2.0**
+> **Hands-On Neural Networks with TensorFlow 2.0**
 >
-> *Understanding the Tensorflow architecture, from static graph to eager execution, designing Deep Neural Networks.*
+> *Understand TensorFlow, from static graph to eager execution, and design neural networks*

 The book is divided into two parts: the first part is more theoretical and is about machine learning and neural networks, with a focus on the intuitive idea behind the presented concepts.
-The second part, that's the main topic of the book, is about the Tensorflow architecture (from 1.x to 2.0) followed by the implementation of several neural-networks-based solutions to challenging machine learning problems, all using Tensorflow 2.0.
+The second part, that's the main topic of the book, is about the TensorFlow architecture (from 1.x to 2.0) followed by the implementation of several neural-networks-based solutions to challenging machine learning problems, all using TensorFlow 2.0.

 If you want to receive an email when the book is out and also stay up-to-date with the latest articles, leave your email in the form below!